ai-mhri/ai-mhri.github.io/index.md

     * Momina Rizwan, Volkan Patoglu and Esra Erdem: Human-Robot Collaborative Assembly Planning using Hybrid Conditional Planning
 * 12:20-13:30 Lunch
 * 13:30-14:30 Invited speaker: Matthias Scheutz -  "Is that what you want?
 Architectural Challenges of Engaging in Multi-Modal Natural Language Interactions with Humans"
-* 14:30-15:30 Paper presentations (10min each) and discussion session (Interaction frameworks)
+* 14:30-15:30 (session changed!)
+Paper presentations (10min each) and discussion session (Robots and dialogue modelling)
-    * Sam Thellman and Tom Ziemke: Studying the Craft of Folk Psychology in HRI
+    * Kristiina Jokinen: AI-based Dialogue Modelling for Social Robots
-    * Elin Anna Topp and Jacek Malec: A Knowledge Based Approach to User Support for Robot Programming
+    * Katsuyoshi Yamagami, Hirokazu Kiyomaru and Sadao Kurohashi: Knowledge-based Dialog Approach for Exploring User's Intention
-    * Mark Philipsen, Matthias Rehm and Thomas Moeslund: Industrial Human-Robot Collaboration
+    * Ioannis Papaioannou, Christian Dondrup and Oliver Lemon: Human-Robot Interaction Requires More Than Slot Filling - Multi-Threaded Dialogue for Collaborative Tasks and Social Conversation
 * 15:30-16:00 Coffee break
 * 16:00-17:00 Paper presentations (10min each) and discussion session (Data and AI technologies for HRI)
     * Gerard Bailly and Frédéric Elisei: Demonstrating and learning multimodal socio-communicative behaviors for HRI